September 08, 2010

 Emergency Medical Services

 In addition to fire training, all career firefighter employed by the Fairview Fire District are required to maintain certification as New York State Emergency Medical Technicians.
 EMT-Basic training encompasses 150 hours of medical training.
 Additionally, firefighters are required to attend 80 hours of continuing medical education (CMEs) every two years.
 This is accomplished by attending seminars or holding CME classes while on duty.
-Currently 14 Members are certified as EMT-Basics, 1 member is a certified EMT-Intermediate, and 2 Members are certified EMT-Paramedics.
+Currently all 16 Members are certified as EMT-Basics.

 Officer Training (FLTSP)